 The Alpha Anywhere Application Server for IIS writes information, such as errors, to logs located in several places: Trace logs, Xbasic Error log, and the Windows Event log.
 In the event of a process crash a mini-dump file may also be created.
 These files have a .dmp extension and are typically very large as they contain the state of the memory at the time of the crash.

 Logs are a useful tool for tracking down issues in a web application.
 Knowing where to find the logs can be helpful in debugging your applications.
 You may also be asked to provide log files to Alpha Software Technical Support for the Application Server for IIS if you have submitted a support request.

-To view the Trace and Xbasic Error logs, open the IIS Management console.
+To view the Trace, Xbasic Error logs, and mini-dump log (if any), open the IIS Management console.
 Select one of the deployed Alpha Anywhere sites (located under Sites) and open Logging.

 Next, click Open Folder to open the folder that contains the Xbasic Error Log and the Trace logs folder.

 In the directory, you will find the Trace folder, where trace logs are stored, and the Xbasic Error log.
 If nothing has been written to the Trace logs or the Xbasic Error log, the directory may be empty.

 You can change where the Alpha Anywhere Application Server for IIS logs are stored by setting the Log Path property in the IIS publish profile.